seclab-ucr/ShadowBlock/README.md

 5. `autoninja -C out/ShadowBlock-[Linux|OSX]` and you will get the binary in `out/ShadowBlock-[Linux|OSX]` that is essentially as same as the one provided by us.
 Now if you choose to use existing `shadowblock_elemhide_server` executable, you can move to the **"Run"** section above to start using it.

-If you prefer building `shadowblock_css_socket_server` from scratch as well, follow these steps further:
+If you prefer building `shadowblock_elemhide_server` from scratch as well, follow these steps further:
 1. Clone the repo of [**libadblockplus**](https://github.com/adblockplus/libadblockplus);
 2. `./ensure_dependencies.py` to install necessary dependencies;
 3. `make get-prebuilt-v8` to download the v8 library `libv8_monolith.a`, and copy it to the root directory of `libadblockplus`;